-- Ensure any assistance required for eating and drinking is provided - Ensure any recommendations regarding food and fluid texture modification are followed and any specific advice for eating or drinking is followed i.e. position when eating for swallow - Weigh weekly (if unable to weigh use MUAC - Mid Upper Arm Circumference). - Use food and fluid charts to record food and drink intake for 3 days.
-In residential settings use the All Wales Food and Daily and weekly intake and output charts
+- Ensure any recommendations regarding food and fluid texture modification are followed and any specific advice for eating or drinking is followed i.e. position when eating for swallow - Weigh weekly (if unable to weigh use MUAC Mid Upper Arm Circumference). - Use food and fluid charts to record food and drink intake for 3 days.
+In residential settings use the All Wales Food and Daily and weekly intake and output charts.